giantswarm/rfc/logging-infrastructure/README.md

 ### Centralized setup

-Single central Loki instance, which is hosted by GiantSwarm
+What we call centralized setup, is when there is a single central Loki instance hosted by GiantSwarm.
+So logs are stored and accessible in a single and central place.

 #### Pros